totocaster/TCWebImageView/README.md

 Licence
 -------
-You are free to use this code anywhere you like, even in production only if you include follwoing line in you application credits: `YourAppName contains TCWebImageView (https://github.com/totocaster/TCWebImageView) code by Toto Tvalavadze (@totocaster, totocaster@me.com)`.
+You are free to use this code anywhere you like, even in production only if you include follwoing line in you application credits: "YourAppName contains TCWebImageView (https://github.com/totocaster/TCWebImageView) code by Toto Tvalavadze (@totocaster, totocaster@me.com) and it's collaborators from GitHub".

 Thanks!